krbaker/hass-sunpower/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 ![Project Maintenance][maintenance-shield]

+# *** 🟥 WARNING 🟥 ***
+This integration uses endpoints designed for the provisioning of the PVS system.
+They were not intended to be called over and over for days/months/years on end.
+I have seen PVS systems eventually failing to push data to Sunpower's cloud systems even though everything else (this integration included) were working.
+This happened to my system and I did a bunch of gymnastics some of the errors suggested it might have been due to a partition filling on the PVS.
+I would certainly use caution with short polling rates.

+YMMV, any damage to your system is your responsability (see also: [LICENSE](LICENSE))

 ## Component to integrate with [sunpower][sunpower-us] PVS 5/6 monitors

 **This component will set up the following platforms.**